liaozhonghui/learngit/readme.txt

 I don't know who you are,where are you from,as long as you love me. hahah creating a new branch is quick.
+Creating a new branch is quick AND simple. so I prepare to do something interesting.